Last Updated on 2 days by traveldrafts

 Although wrongly associated with Geishas, they aren’t prostitutes, as many believe.
 They don’t have any sexual intercourse with clients.

 You can find geishas in Tokyo and Kyoto, where they are known as geiko in the Gion district.
 They performed in Tea houses, Ochaya, restaurants, or inns.
 But it is challenging to see them walking in the streets of Kyoto.
-The number of geishas is decreasing, and they are extremely expensive to hire.
+The number of geishas is decreasing, and they are costly to hire.
 They are rendered as “protectors of tradition” in Japan, being part of its cultural heritage.

-If you really want to see this side of Japanese culture, the best way is probably through this tour, where you can meet and even chat with a Maiko (apprendize) and have a ceremony with a Geisha.
+If you really want to see this side of Japanese culture, the best way is probably through this tour, where you can meet and even chat with a Maiko (apprentice) and have a ceremony with a Geisha.
 Have a look at the tour here.

 Tokyo